Summary: 9 min

 - Let the board know.

 9. When things go wrong, when things don’t work properly, nobody cares why.
 It is your job to fix them so they run smoothly.

-10. Take care of the people, the product, the profits, in that order.
+10. Take care of the people, the product, and the profits, in that order.
 Because great people make great products that make great profits.

-11. Hire people for their strength, not for their lack of weaknesses.
+11. Hire people for their strengths, not for their lack of weaknesses.

 12. Build a good company, one where people want to come work every morning.

 13. Train your people.
 They won’t become good or know deep inside knowledge by magic.
 Train them, it is critical.